ocp4-disconnected/config/Install.md

 **RHEL 9 Installation**: Install Red Hat Enterprise Linux 9 and register it with your Red Hat account.

-  > **NOTE:** If The goal is to have a fips enabled cluster, the bastion host also has to FIPS aswell.
-If you dont need fips, you can ignore the following configurations.
+  > **NOTE:** If the goal is to have a FIPS-enabled cluster, the bastion host has to be FIPS-enabled as well.
+If you don't need FIPS, you can ignore the following configurations.

 **Environment Configurations**: